-Top Investments to Growth Your Wealth in 2021
+Top Investments to Grow Your Wealth in 2021

 Long-term investments might not be as enticing as shorter-term strategies.